 Eventually, I had a night of existential crisis over my own bad choices.
 In that evening, I realized that I was just as guilty as anyone else for the prevalence of hypocrisy in the world.
 I prayed to the God-I-Wasn't-Sure-Was-There and had an ineffable realization of God’s presence.

-Oddly enough, as a result, all the pent-up resentment about the church was turned "inside out" and became forgiveness and mercy toward the Church, the "international league of the guilty" as Francis Spufford calls it.
+Oddly enough, all the pent-up resentment about the church was turned into love toward the Church, the "international league of the guilty" as Francis Spufford calls it.

-Even today, I consider my patience and love toward the church’s inadequacies nothing short of Divine intervention.
-From my freshman year of college, I knew I would dedicate my life to helping the church be true to its Founder, despite all its flaws.
+From then on, I knew I would dedicate my life to helping the church be true to its Founder despite all its flaws.

-Since then, I've gotten involved with a number of ministries, beginning with charismatic house church network in college, a Methodist megachurch, a tiny Episcopal church and an Episcopal Catholic Worker community.
+Since then, I've gotten involved with a number of ministries, beginning with charismatic house church network in college (AOX), a Methodist megachurch, a tiny Episcopal church and an Episcopal Catholic Worker community.

 Now, I am one of the Episcopal clergy in the Episcopal Diocese of Georgia in Savannah.
-I enjoy finding ways to encourage people into deeper leadership and discipleship in God's church.
+I enjoy finding ways to encourage people into deeper relationship with God and each other.

 I really like meeting people and introducing them to each other over Indian food.

-I enjoy roller skating, walking my dog, jet skiing, biking, kayaking, campfires, and learning people's Enneagram types.
+I enjoy roller skating, walking my dog, biking, kayaking, campfires, and learning people's Enneagram types.

 The Rev. Steele is a 2015 summa cum laude graduate of Duke Divinity School, Duke University in Durham, NC as well as a 2012 summa cum laude graduate of Duquesne University in Pittsburgh, PA.